kuflex/ofxKuGpu/README.md

 # ofxKuGpu
-openFrameworks addon for image computations using GLSL
+openFrameworks addon for image computations using GLSL.